VisaPhotoCheckPreview first

 Background requirements can be surprisingly specific:

-- UK Passport: Cream or light grey (pure white often rejected)
+• UK Passport: Light grey or cream (pure white often rejected)

 Digital vs Printed Requirements